 Ochazuke (お茶漬け)Image: FC2blog dt125kazuo

-As I mentioned above, many Japanese like to eat Shiokara with plain white rice, and we sometimes make “Ochazuke (お茶漬け)” with the salted fermented seafood.
+As I mentioned above, many Japanese like to eat Shiokara with plain white rice, and we sometimes make “Ochazuke (お茶漬け)” with the fermented seafood.

-Ochazuke is a common Japanese rice bowl dish consisting of steamed plain rice entirely soaked in green tea which is usually topped with salty or savory foods.
+Ochazuke is a Japanese rice bowl dish consisting of a bowl of white rice entirely soaked in green tea, which is usually garnished with salty or savory toppings.
 If you want to know more about Ochazuke, this article will help.

 Butter and Shiokara RiceImage: cookpad.com

-In addition to Ochazuke, Shiokara also works especially well with butter, since, like rice, butter can make the saltiness of Shiokara thinner and weaker and impart depth to the taste of Shiokara.
+In addition to Ochazuke, Shiokara also pairs well with butter, for, like rice, butter can make the saltiness of Shiokara thin and weak.
+Besides, butter imparts depth to the taste of Shiokara.

 Other Recommended Ways

-- Shiokara is recommended as a main ingredient for pasta dishes.
-In fact, some Japanese home cooks like to make pasta using the fermented food
+- Shiokara is recommended as the main ingredient for pasta dishes.
+In fact, some Japanese home cooks like to make pasta using it.

-- I also recommend eating Shiokara with fresh vegetables
+- I also recommend combining Shiokara with fresh vegetables.